 Speak up for those who cannot speak for themselves, for the rights of all who are destitute.

-Dana North serves as the Marketing Manager at World Relief.
+Dana North is a marketing leader and brand strategist in Chicago.
+She worked in various roles on World Relief’s Marketing Team from 2017-2021, including Marketing Director.
 With a background in graphic design and advertising and experiences in community development and transformation, Dana seeks to use the power of words and action to help create a better world.
 Dana is especially passionate about seeking justice for women and girls around the world.